This raisin granola is crunchy, even without oil. Blended raisins give the sweetness. This cinnamon raisin granola is a healthy and filling breakfast.

 Is granola high in carbs?

 Remember, if you follow a plant-based diet, you don´t have to be afraid of carbs.
-If you don´t eat processed foods and refined fats such as oils, carbs are great and you can eat all you want.
+If you don´t eat processed foods and refined fats such as oils, carbs are great, and you can eat all you want.
 You should though think about the quality of your carbs.

-Is home made granola healthier than store bought?
+Is homemade granola healthier than store-bought?

 Homemade granola is definitely healthier than store-bought because you can adjust the number of sugars and fats in it.
 Store-bought granolas are made crunchy with oil.
 The healthiest granolas are made without sugar or oils.
 Dates or raisins make the best sweeteners for granola.

-In my opinion, if you buy granolas from the store, use it as a dessert or as some crunchy topping to yogurt.
+In my opinion, if you buy granola from the store, use it as a dessert or as some crunchy topping to yogurt.
 If you want to follow a plant-based diet, it is hard to find oil-free granolas, so you have to make your own.
-Don´t think it is too much work though, you can make a big batch, and it will last you for two weeks as breakfast.
+Don´t think it is too much work though, you can make a big batch, and it will last you two weeks as breakfast.

 Raisin Granola